Wandering Island: Release

-Volume list
+Volumes

 Reception

 Zainab Akhtar of The Guardian listed the manga as one of the "comics and graphic novels to look forward to in 2016".
-At Comic-con International 2016's "Best and Worst Manga" panel, the manga was part of the list of "Best New Manga for Grown-ups".
+At San Diego Comic-Con 2016's "Best and Worst Manga" panel, the manga was part of the list of "Best New Manga for Grown-ups".
 It was nominated for the 2017 Eisner Award in the "Best U.S. Edition of International Material—Asia" category.

 Silverman commended the detailed art and the believability of Mikura's island, noting that her light attire comes off as being for comfort rather than fanservice.
 Silverman concludes that the first volume is "the kind of book you can get lost in".
 Kate O'Neil of The Fandom Post noted Tsuruta's use of his intricate hand-drawn art to tell the story, describing the manga as "filled with whimsy and obsessive detail."
-However, Silverman was disappointed in the cliffhanger ending, saying: "perhaps it lingers a bit too long on setting the mood because it feels like the story is just beginning as this volume ends."
+However, O'Neil was disappointed in the cliffhanger ending, saying: "perhaps it lingers a bit too long on setting the mood because it feels like the story is just beginning as this volume ends."
 Shea Hennum of The A.V.
 Club complimented the manga's art, calling it a "beautifully drawn and precisely detailed rendering of life on the Izu and Ogasawara islands".
 However, Hennum found the story to be "quotidian and mundane [...] devoid of sexuality or even romance".
 She concludes that the juxtaposition of this innocence with Tsuruta's fanservice leads to a mismatch in tone, resulting in a bemusing experience.
 McCulloch compared Tsuruta's art to Hiroaki Samura's—whose Blade of the Immortal is also serialized in the same magazine—calling it "lithe and painterly", where it could also possibly be appreciated for distinguishing itself from the art of shōnen manga.